 It’s an understatement to say that real estate technology (colloquially termed “proptech”) has changed the industry.
-Proptech innovations like real estate digital marketplaces, investment blockchain apps, VR property touring platforms, etc., have revolutionized the way practitioners work.
+Proptech innovations like real estate digital marketplaces, investment blockchain apps, VR property touring platforms, etc., Create your private search have revolutionized the way practitioners work.
 And they have made buying and selling properties more convenient for consumers.

 Looking at the plethora of innovations emerging each year, you get the sense that proptech is just heating up – that the disruptors, mavericks and outside-the-box thinkers are just getting started.
 Case in point, the latest buzzy concept in the proptech realm: pre-qualification tech.

 Superb Crew asked Regan McGee – a real estate tech thought-leader who pioneered the end-to-end digital marketplace Nobul – how he thought real estate transactions would change in the coming decade.
 The Nobul CEO predicted that “We will see further use of technology like… AI-supported bots that will help pre-qualify buyers.”

 It’s a confident projection from one of the industry’s top innovators, but what does it mean?
 What exactly does tech-enabled buyer pre-qualification look like?
 This article takes a closer at the conditions necessary for proptech pre-qualification, and what kinks still need to be worked out in the process.